In this article, we will take a look at 7 of the top sidechain plugins of 2021.

 The Volume Shaper 6 is part of a series of signal-shaping devices from the Cable Guys Audio team.

 They’ve specifically designed many of their plugins to link up with each other, much like a guitar pedal chain would.
-The Volume Shaper is a simple but handy unit for those looking to create quick volume automation while editing or mixing.
+The Volume Shaper is a simple but handy unit for creating quick volume automation while editing or mixing.

-- Multiband Compression – This feature lets users single out specific frequency areas to either focus on or avoid during modulation.
+This feature lets you single out specific frequency areas to either focus on or avoid during modulation.
 This control works similarly to a 3-band EQ, and you can set the degree to which your multiband settings affect your overall signal processing.

-- Blend Parameter – Using this control gives users the option to blend their dry signal with their sidechained effect.
+Using this control gives you the option to blend their dry signal with their sidechained effect.
 This technique can mimic parallel compression and help you maintain punchiness while still gluing your elements together.

-Summary: The Volume Shaper comes with some well built fundamental control units that chain together in a very cohesive manner.
-The high definition oscilloscope allows you to pinpoint accuracy for colorful filter responses during automation.
-This unit may be a bit too advanced for some producers, but it should prove a very powerful tool for those who can understand its workings.
+The Volume Shaper comes with some well-built fundamental control units that chain together in a very cohesive manner.
+The high-definition oscilloscope allows you to pinpoint accuracy for colorful filter responses during automation.
+This unit may be a bit too advanced for some producers, but it should prove a potent tool for those who can understand its workings.

 3. Magix coreFX VolumeFormer Review